-It is important to note that whilst we make no promises to “cure” endometriosis pain, our holistic and gentle approach may help to improve your outlook and quality of life, even if the endometriosis is not fully resolved.
+It is important to note that whilst we make no promises to “cure” endometriosis pain, our holistic and gentle approach may help to improve your outlook and quality of life.
 Endometriosis is so much more than just excess tissue growth, it is an expression of a woman’s overall health and well-being.
 Our goal is to help you overcome health challenges you can affect, and make peace with the ones you cannot.

 How do I get started with Chinese medicine?